dvelluto/vonage-challenge/README.md

 ### Running unit tests

 Run `ng test vonage-app` to execute the unit tests via [Jest](https://jestjs.io).
+It can take also the library name for example `ng test contact-center`.
+Under the hood launches tests with nx script.

-Run `nx affected:test` to execute the unit tests affected by a change.
+Run `nx run {library/app-name}:test` to run the test with nx.

-Run `nx run-many --all --target=test --codeCoverage` to execute all unit tests and generate code coverage
+Run `nx run-many --all --target=test --codeCoverage` to execute all unit tests and generate code coverage for each library/app in the workspace.
+Coverage can be created also for specific library/app.

 More Nx specific information in the Nx-README.md file.